wiseac/TcpControl.jl/README.md

 julia> write(instr, "<SCPI command>")
 ```

-If the devive is sending a response to the command use `query()` instead:
+If the device is sending a response to the command use `query()` instead:
 ```julia
 julia> response = query(instr, "<SCPI command>")
 ```